aibelbin/notes_s5/Data Science/MOD 3.md

+## Classification

+It is the process of categorising inputs or datapoints to pre determined classes, output type is discrete

+## Regression

+It is the process of predicting continuous numerical values, Estimate a real value quantity

 ## Decision Trees

 Decision tree is a type of supervised learning algorithm used for classification and regression type of problem to take decision based on mapped out possibilities and their outcomes